Sonoma Wine Country for Food Lovers 2-Day Itinerary

 Tara Firma Farms produces grass-fed beef and pastured poultry and pork, and offers free visitor tours on Saturdays and Sundays.
 You’ll witness a “fully operational example of what sustainable farming looks like.”
 Its farm store is open daily.

 Green String Farm has long been an influential player in sustainable farming, focusing on assisting natural processes that help grow healthy fruits and vegetables.
-The farm store is open daily, year-round; in addition to whatever delicious fruits and vegetables are in season (they post a list online), it always offers fresh eggs (you can walk over and see the chickens who laid them), preserves, organic honey, and Red Bluff beef and pork.
+The farm store is open daily, year-round; in addition to whatever delicious fruits and vegetables are in season (they post a list online), Green String Farm always offers fresh eggs (you can walk over and see the chickens who laid them), preserves, organic honey, and Red Bluff beef and pork.

-The Achadinha Cheese Co. offers 90-minute farm tours and cheese making classes.
+The Achadinha Cheese Co. offers farm tours and cheese making classes.
 Achadinha is a family-operated ranch where they milk their cows and goats and then make their own farmstead cheeses, along with raising beef cows, pigs, sheep, horses, and chickens.

 California Meets Italy